 Within weeks the furniture, chandeliers, carpets, fireplaces and other decorative and utilitarian items of the hotel were sold at auction.
 Among the items was “the historic, rather quaint bar,” as described by The New York Times on June 19, 1930.

 |After 23 years the grand hotel was slated for demolition Architectural Record December 1906 (copyright expired)|

 In the days of Art Deco skyscrapers and streamlined, jazz age décor, Edwardian decoration was ill-regarded.
 The heavy bar brought a bid of $2.
 To up the price, auctioneer James P. Silo placed a “gin bottle, a seltzer bottle and two drinking glasses” on the bar.
 The Times said “They stood in full view, where thousands of other bottles and glasses had stood—not so very long ago.”

 The move brought a second bid--$27.
 Silo brought down the hammer and Irving Finn of the Bronx had purchased the striking relic.
 “Mr. Finn said he would present the bar to a friend who owns a home in the country,” said the newspaper.

 Rumors were rampant regarding the site.
 On August 30, 1930 it was reported that the city’s tallest office building would replace the hotel.
 But demolition did not begin until April 1931.
 Newspapers repeatedly spoke of the proposed 60-story office building, until July 1931 when The Times ran a headline “Abandon Plan for Skyscraper on Site of Hotel Belmont.”

 The hotel would sit vacant and silent for three more years.
-The building that replaced it survived until the 1982 Philip Morris Building took its place, designed by Ulrich Franzen & Associates.
+The Airlines Terminal Building that replaced it survived until the 1982 Philip Morris Building took its place, designed by Ulrich Franzen & Associates.